Oblarg/docs/TelemetryDesignDoc.md

 While the NT architecture supports hierarchical structures (albeit indirectly through parsing of key names), the `Sendable` API only allows *flat* composition (excluding the aforementioned `Subsytem` tagging in the `LiveWindow` registry, which most teams are probably not aware of for the reasons mentioned in the previous section).
 That is, child objects that implement `Sendable` can *only* be made to place their logged fields directly in the table entry of their parent.
 This makes it very hard to scale `Sendable` in a sensible way, and can cause namespace collisions even in projects small enough to avoid the scaling issues.

+### Poorly-documented LiveWindow functionality

+LiveWindow achieves a coherent feature-set, but it is not well-documented what this feature-set actually is or why it contains the features that it does.
+The intention that LiveWindow be used to bypass user code entirely is difficult to maintain from a code standpoint, and the cost is harder still to justify when most users do not seem to be aware of the design intent and tend to avoid the feature entirely.

+### Poorly-documented Sendable functionality

+`Sendable` only calls bound listeners when in `LiveWindow` mode, making the listener handles on `Sendablebuilder` mostly useless despite no indication of such in the API documentation or related tutorials.
+As mentioned above, this is a wart due almost entirely due to the intermixture of `Sendable`'s telemetry and troubleshooting functionalities.

 ### Verbose Shuffleboard API

 The Shuffleboard API is extremely powerful and allows more or less the entire dashboard layout to be declaratively structured from robot code.
 The native API for this, however, is verbose and not self-documenting.
 Simple declarations require long method chains, and widget arguments are passed via string key-value pairs without type safety.